-Three projects totaling \$101,986 will utilize 15% of CDBG funding anticipated in 2013 in support of housing objectives.
+Three projects totaling \$101,129 will utilize 15% of CDBG funding anticipated in 2014 in support of housing objectives.
 The outcome of these projects would make affordable housing available for low-income persons, and provide accessibility for some disabled persons.
-In addition, neighborhoods are revitalized by combining steady code enforcement inspections with investment in commity infrastructure.
-Sustainability is achieved by preventing areas from becoming disenfanchised and falling into disrepair.
+In addition, neighborhoods are revitalized by combining steady code enforcement inspections with investment in community infrastructure.
+Sustainability is achieved by preventing areas from becoming disenfranchised and falling into disrepair.

-Catholic Family Volunteer Chore Services (12) (\$3,986)
+Catholic Family Volunteer Chore Services (\$3,129)

-CDBG funds are requested to provide minor ADA accessibility remodels, repairs and construct wheelchair ramps for very low to low income households.
+CDBG funds are requested to provide minor ADA accessibility remodels, repairs and to construct wheelchair ramps for very low income households.
 This population includes elderly and disabled (City-wide).
-It is estimated that 12 frail elderly/disabled households, typically very low income, will be assisted.
+It is estimated that 7 frail elderly/disabled households will be assisted.

-Code Enforcement (1,600 properties in compliance) (\$48,000)
+Code Enforcement (\$48,000)

 The Community & Economic Development Department continues to use CDBG funds to partially fund operation of a Code Enforcement Program to create a more viable living environment for low to moderate income families in low to moderate income neighborhoods in Pasco (Census Tracts 201, 202, 203, and 204).
-The amount covers partial program delivery costs for one code enforcement officer who are responsible for these areas in Pasco.
+The amount covers partial program delivery costs for one code enforcement officer who is responsible for these areas in Pasco.
 Two other Code Enforcement officers help also residents improve neighborhood appearance by enforcing compliance with adopted property maintenance codes and building codes.
 This is important in the primarily low to moderate income neighborhoods to arrest the decline experienced in these parts of town.